 To volunteer for a STIMULUS placement this term, please apply by completing the on-line application form at stimulus.maths.org/members/volunteers/

-All details of placements will be given at STIMULUS introductory briefing sessions on Wednesday 23rd and Thursday 24th January.
+New volunteers are asked to attend a Briefing Session on Tuesday 9th, Wednesday 10th or Thursday 11th October.
 DBS check forms (background checks required for voluntary work with children) will also be completed at these sessions.
 Details of these sessions will be sent automatically to anyone who signs up.
 School visits will start during the following week.